shehzade/shehzade.github.io/README.md

-## shehzade.io
+# Shehzade.io

-This is my personal homepage, served using [Jekyll](https://jekyllrb.com/) for static sites.
+This is my personal portfolio website, served using [Jekyll](https://jekyllrb.com/) for static sites.

-The theme used is the [academic](https://github.com/LeNPaul/academic) theme.
+The [academic](https://github.com/LeNPaul/academic) theme was used for development.

 ## Build